BillRaymond/my-jekyll-docker-website/README.md

 # Create a Jekyll container from a Ruby Alpine image

 # At a minimum, use Ruby 2.5 or later
-# Uncomment this line if you want to use GitHub Pages (Jekyll 3.9.x):
+# Uncomment the following line if you want to use GitHub Pages (Jekyll 3.9.x):
 # FROM ruby:2.7-alpine3.15
-# Uncomment this line if you want to use the latest version of Jekyll:
+# Uncomment the following line if you want to use the latest version of Jekyll:
 # FROM ruby:3.0.3-alpine3.15

 # Add Jekyll dependencies to Alpine